GauravG-20/Dog-Breed-Image-Classifier/README.md

 # AI Programming with Python Project.
 Dog Image Classification using Pytorch models.

 Project code for Udacity's AI Programming with Python Nanodegree program.
-In this project, code developed for an image classifier built with PyTorch.
+In this project, code was developed for an image classifier built with PyTorch.

-The image classifier to recognize different breeds of dog.
-Dataset used contains 50 images of dogs.
+The image classifier recognizes different breeds of dogs.
+The dataset used contains 50 images of dogs.

-In Image Classifier Project Resnet18, Alexnet, VGG16 from torchvision.models pretrained models were used.
+In Image Classifier Project Resnet18, Alexnet, VGG16 from torchvision.models pre-trained models were used.
 It was loaded as a pre-trained network, in which input images are transformed and resized for better prediction.

 ## Dataset used :
 * Dog Breed Images from ImageNet